Save Money on Prescriptions

 The demand for prescription drugs continues to rise.
 Prescription drugs account for 10% of all national health care spending and that number is expected to accelerate over the next several years due to a few main factors, including utilization.
 More prescription drugs are being prescribed than ever before and with all of the generics and lower-cost options available, you may be able to help control some of these costs.

 These costs affect everyone - whether or not you're currently taking a prescription drug.
 Here are some simple steps you can take to help you and your community save money.

 Consider a 90 day supplyAsk your doctor for a prescription for a 90 day supply of your medication and choose to fill it at a local pharmacy or through home delivery.
-In 2019, for most plans, you pay 1 copayment for a 30 day supply and 2 copayments for a 90 day supply.
+For most plans, you pay 1 copayment for a 30 day supply and 2 copayments for a 90 day supply.

 Try a low cost alternativeThere may be a number of less expensiveOpen a PDF, but equally safe and effective drugs, to treat your condition.
 Ask your doctor or pharmacist about available options and determine if a less expensive drug is worth a try.